Online Food Delivery

 In terms of the total market trend, there’s a steady increase in ARPU, reflecting the overall growth and adoption of online food delivery services.
 The continual rise suggests an increasing consumer reliance on these services for both meal and grocery deliveries, marking a positive trajectory for the industry’s revenue outlook.

-Leading Online Food Delivery Companies by Region
+Top Online Food Delivery Companies by Region

 Within the online food delivery landscape, which has become ever more competitive, several companies are looking to establish their footing.
 A quick look at the leading players operating across the world shows that Uber Eats has made global gains and marked its presence almost unanimously in different regions.

-Uber Eats: Diversification Through Strategic Acquisitions and Partnerships
+Uber Eats: Strategic Acquisitions and Partnerships

 The platform's strategic acquisitions, including Cornershop in 2019, Postmates in 2020, and Drizly in 2021, have broadened its scope beyond restaurant meals.
 In 2022, Uber Eats expanded its services by forging alliances with grocery retailers and quick commerce firms, notably announcing a significant partnership with Getir, a leader in instant grocery delivery in Europe.